 Past projects demonstrate how drones can contribute to a variety of fields by providing images and other data that cannot be collected in any other way.
 We have worked with law enforcement and other first responder agencies to use drones in crime scene investigation, crowd control, intelligence collection, transportation monitoring, search and rescue missions, and training.

-We have also contributed to U.S. and international efforts to develop practical applications of drones in agricultural research and crop monitoring, 3-D mapping, biological research, and human population studies, and we are now looking at the possibility to use drones as a tool to reduce the spread of the Zika and dengue viruses.
+We have also contributed to U.S. and international efforts to develop practical applications of drones in agricultural research and crop monitoring, 3-D mapping, biological research, and human population studies, and we are investigating the use of drones for aerial photography and mosquito surveillance to reduce the spread of the Zika and dengue viruses.

 Together with colleagues and stakeholders, our researchers are working to test use cases for drones.
 This process helps us fine-tune our study design and evaluation before implementing drone solutions in full studies.